welltory logo

 RMSSD - the root mean square of successive differences

 RMSSD is a standard statistical measure of HRV.
-RMSSD score meaning represents the root mean square of successive differences between normal heartbeats for a given set of heartbeat data that is used to investigate topics like the impact of training loads and recovery processes.
-RMSSD HRV measures the time difference between each successive heartbeat in real-time, meaning you can see the relevant result at the exact moment.
-Statistical analysis can reveal patterns in large amounts of data and turn a list of numbers into valuable information about one’s health
+It stands for the root mean square of successive differences.
+RMSSD HRV measures the time difference between each successive heartbeat in real-time to arrive at your RMSSD score, meaning you can see the result at the exact moment.
+This formula is helpful for investigating the impact of training loads and recovery processes, for example.
+This kind of statistical analysis helps us find patterns in big data sets and transforms a list of numbers into valuable health information.

 Researchers have proposed the following HRV RMSSD normal ranges in different studies: